BladeFireLight/blog_source/_posts/projects/WindowsImageTools/2016-03-16-windows-image-tools-overview.markdown

    * New-WindowsImageToolsExample
      * Creates an example folder structure and example controller scripts
    * Get-UpdateConfig
      * Gets the update configuration stored in the update folders.
-Contains VM Switch, and IP addresses needed to access the internet when running udpates.
+Contains VM Switch, and IP addresses needed to access the internet when running updates.
    * Set-UpdateConfig
      * Change settings in the update configuration
    * Add-UpdateImage